What is NTBC for Metabolic Liver Disease And Its Cost?

 Understanding NTBC’s Role in Treating Metabolic Liver Disease and Its Cost Implications

 NTBC (Nitisinone) is a life‑saving therapy for Hereditary Tyrosinemia Type 1 (HT‑1).
-It is a rare metabolic liver disease and affects 1 in a lakh population in India.
-As of 2025, domestically manufactured NTBC (Nitisinone) capsules are available in India at approximately ₹2.5 lakh per year, while imported versions previously cost up to ₹2.2 crore annually before indigenous production began.
+It is a rare genetic disorder; global estimates suggest approximately 1 in 100,000 births.
+India‑specific data is limited.
+As of 2026, domestically manufactured NTBC (Nitisinone) capsules are available in India at approximately ₹2.5 lakh per year, while imported versions previously cost up to ₹2.2 crore annually before indigenous production began.

 What Causes Hereditary Tyrosinaemia Type 1 Disease?